aranya-project/aranya/templates/aranya-example/README.md

 - Send encrypted data between peers

 During setup, the example application starts an instance of the `aranya-daemon` for each Aranya user in the background.
 The daemon automatically handles syncing Aranya graph states between peers to the Aranya client can focus on the operations it wants to perform on the team.

+# Generate a new workspace from this template:

+`cargo generate https://github.com/aranya-project/aranya templates/aranya-example`

 # Building the example